GreenH47/FIT_STUDY_NOTE/FIT5136/readme.md

 + 2.02 Not knowingly use software that is obtained or retained either illegally or unethically.
 + 3.03 Identify, define and address ethical, economic, cultural, legal and environmental issues related to work projects.
 + 3.05 Ensure an appropriate method is used for any project on which they work or propose to work
-+ 3.13 Be careful to use only accurate data derived by ethical and lawful means, and use it only in ways properly authorised.
++ 3.13 Be careful to use only accurate data derived by ethical and lawful means, and use it only in ways properly authorised. (copy code)

 By telling the team leader to go ahead and copy, CTO has also breached the following management clauses:
 + 5.01 Ensure good management for any project on which they work, including effective procedures for promotion of quality and reduction of risk (This risk is breaking IP law!)
-+ 5.11 Not ask a software engineer to do anything inconsistent with this Code
++ 5.11 Not ask a software engineer to do anything inconsistent with this Code (copy code)
 + 8.08 Not influenced others to undertake any action that involves a breach of the Code

 By right, the team leader should: